pjedlund/emergency-site/src/posts/2020-03-19-about-this.md

 title: About this template
 date: 2022-02-24T10:34:59.154Z
 ---
 In case of emergency, many organizations need a quick way to publish critical information.
 Existing CMS websites are often unable to handle sudden spikes in traffic, and local infrastructure might be damaged, leaving people with poor mobile connections.

-This project aims to enable people to quickly publish a simple website that can withstand large amounts of traffic and will work in extreme conditions.
+Thissssss project aims to enable people to quickly publish a simple website that can withstand large amounts of traffic and will work in extreme conditions.
 It is built on the [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power), using simple technologies for maximum resilience.

 ## Features